brice/seven-adventure/Week5/README.md

 * This function is very easy to write with pattern matching.
 See day1/messages.erl to read it.

 ### Day 2 : Changing forms

+In this day we see other syntax of the language like
+* Case condition
+* If condition
+* How to create Anonymous Function (with fun i like it!)
+* How to apply anonymous function to lists
+* fold function